Agent HTTP quickstart

 Provider-migration readiness is validated before Starkscan JSON-RPC is offered

-starknet_call reads, wallet state reads, transaction/receipt/status/events
+provider identity, token starknet_call reads, wallet state reads,

-reads, simulation/fee envelope forwarding, the starknet_specVersion floor (at
+transaction/receipt/status/events reads, simulation/fee envelope forwarding,

 Wallet/app migration stability